Cubitt’s brick, lime and cement making

 In the 1907 surveyed 1910 published version of OS sheet OS Kent sheet XXXI NW the far chalk pit closest to Blue Bell Hill is marked “Chalk Pit” implying active use.

 In the 1933 surveyed 1936 published version of OS sheet OS Kent sheet XXXI NW the far chalk pit closest to Blue Bell Hill is marked “Old Chalk Pit” implying disuse.
-Also a the chalk pit opposite Great Culland had been excavated in this time, possibly as access to the far chalk pit had been blocked.
+It was know to be worked out to the boundaries of the lands that the company owned.
+The chalk pit opposite Great Culland had been excavated in this time using the railway tunnel to transport the chalk back to the works via a minor tunnel under the road.
+Thus the half mile tunnel transported huge volumes of chalk over its decades of use.

 Clearly the tunnel would have been constructed for a sound business reason as it would have been a major investment and presumably to access a better type of chalk stratum more suitable for the work of the plant.